Create, contribute, share

 What accounts do contributors need?

 We recommend having a Microsoft Learn account and a GitHub account.
-A Microsoft Learn account allows you to contribute to Q&A and collections, while a GitHub account allows you to edit our open-source documentation or file an issue about documentation.
+A Microsoft Learn account allows you to contribute to Q&A and create collections, while a GitHub account allows you to edit our open-source documentation or file an issue about documentation.

 How do I start contributing to Microsoft Learn documentation?